Concussion Return-to-Play Guidelines

 Gradual Return to Physical Activity

-The return to play (RTP) protocol is a medically supervised stepwise process which involves a gradual increase in activity intensity and duration over the course of several (4-6) days.
-At each stage of the return to play protocol, specific objectives and restrictions are implemented to make sure a gradual progression is followed by the athlete and also allows for monitoring of signs and symptoms.
+The return to sport (RTS) strategy is a medically supervised stepwise process which involves a gradual increase in activity intensity and duration over the course of several days to weeks.
+At each stage of the RTS protocol, specific objectives and restrictions are implemented to make sure a gradual progression is followed by the patient and also allows for monitoring of signs and symptoms.
 In some cases, your healthcare professional may also want to repeat objective concussion assessments following exertion.
-The athlete is allowed to continue to the next level/stage if he/she is asymptomatic after the completion of the current stage.
+The athlete is allowed to continue to the next level/stage per the direction of their treating healthcare provider.

 Typically, each phase should occur in a 24 hour period, allowing for the athlete to rest and the observation of the onset of any delayed post-activity signs and symptoms.
-If any post-concussive symptoms do occur along the stepwise progression, the athlete is required to drop back to the previous asymptomatic stage and allowed to return to the return to play protocol after a rest period of 24 hours.
-The table below describes the return to play protocol as recommended by the Concussion in Sport Group (CISG) (McCrory, 2009)
+However, stages 2 and 3 may take several days each depending on the patient's response to aerobic exercise.
+If any post-concussive symptoms do occur along the stepwise progression, the athlete should report these to their healthcare provider and the progression may be modified.
+The table below describes the return to play protocol as recommended by the Concussion in Sport Group (CISG) (Patricios, 2023)

 Increase heart rate